PeterLenting/my-first-website/README.md

 * Startlist – Not all the information about the Vuelta in 2020 is public yet.
 Over the next period more will be known about the route and the teams starting.
 When made public there will be a complete and easy to use/print startlist on the site.
 * Experience – It would be nice to add a few video’s with people telling what they like about Breda.
 * ‘Best places to watch’ - Once the route is more detailed I would to add ‘Best places to watch’.
 Places along the route where the riders will pass more than once, places where it’s easy to park your car close to the route and even make a route that makes it possible to see the riders pass on as many locations as possible.
-* English version – Since the Vuelta will also attract  people from outside Holland, it would be better to also have an English version.
+* English version – Since the Vuelta will also attract people from outside of Holland, it would be better to also have an English version.

 ## Technologies Used